gramineproject/gramine/CI-Examples/redis/README.md

 recent version of Redis (as of this writing, version 6.0.5).

 The Makefile and the template manifest contain extensive comments and are made self-explanatory.
-Please review them to gain understanding of Graphene-SGX and requirements for applications running under Graphene-SGX.
-If you want to contribute a new example to Graphene and you take this Redis example as a template, we recommend to remove the comments from your copies as they only add noise (see e.g. Memcached for a "stripped-down" example).
+Please review them to gain understanding of Gramine-SGX and requirements for applications running under Gramine-SGX.
+If you want to contribute a new example to Gramine and you take this Redis example as a template, we recommend to remove the comments from your copies as they only add noise (see e.g. Memcached for a "stripped-down" example).